 - Sec.
-25. Printing Expenditures.
-All agencies of the government shall engage the services of the National Printing Office, BSP, and APO Production Unit as Recognized Government Printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The RGPs shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and - (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.
-Said engagement of private printers shall be in accordance with R.A.
-No. 9184, its IRR, and GPPB guidelines.
+23. Printing Expenditures.
+All agencies of the government shall engage the services of the National Printing Office, BSP, and APO Production Unit as Recognized Government Printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The RGPs shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and

-Sec.
-26. Use and Procurement of Information Technology Equipment.
+- (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.
+Said engagement of private printers shall be in accordance with existing government procurement laws, rules, and regulations. - Sec.
+24. Use and Procurement of Information Technology Equipment.
 The amounts authorized in this Act for Information and Communications Technology (ICT) equipment shall be used for the provision of personal computers inclusive of operating systems, basic software and other essential electronic devices to their respective officials and employees.

-The ICT equipment intended for general purposes (i.e., crafting of memoranda, spreadsheets, and presentations) shall be procured exclusively from the PS-DBM as common-use supplies, pursuant to L.O.I.
+Said ICT equipment, if included in the electronic catalogue of the PhilGEPS, shall be procured exclusively from the PS as common-use supplies and equipment, pursuant to L.O.I.
 No. 755, E.O.
 No. 359 and A.O.
-No. 17.
-However, the ICT equipment for highly technical or specialized use (i.e., video editing, software/program development, management of geographical data, etc.) shall be procured separately by the agency, subject to the relevant special and general provisions of this Act.
-(CONDITIONAL IMPLEMENTATION- President's Veto Message, December 16, 2022, Volume I-B, page 791, R.A.
-No. 11936)

-- Sec.
-27. Compliance with the Information Systems Strategic Plan.
-The amounts authorized in this Act for ICT requirements shall be used in accordance with the agency's Information Systems Strategic Plan, subject to the compliance with the rules and regulations issued by the DICT. - Sec.
-28. Inventory of Supplies, Materials and Equipment Spare Parts.
-The inventory of supplies, materials and equipment spare parts to be procured shall not exceed the agency's two-month requirement.
+No. 17. - Sec.
+25. Compliance with the Information Systems Strategic Plan.
+The amounts authorized in this Act for ICT requirements shall be used in accordance with the agency's Information Systems Strategic Plan, which shall be consistent with the policies and guidelines relative to the Medium-Term Information and Communication Technology Harmonization Initiative. - Sec.
+26. Inventory of Supplies, Materials, and Equipment Spare Parts.
+The inventory of supplies, materials, and equipment spare parts to be procured shall not exceed the agency's two-month requirement.